Sanskrit verbs: Suffixation

 Sanskrit also inherits other suffixes from Proto-Indo-European: -ya-, -ó- / -nó-, -nā-, and -aya-.
 Of these the first and the last include the thematic vowel while the others are athematic.

-Infixion
+Infixation

 Another treatment also from Proto-Indo-European is inserting an exponent within the root itself.
 All roots undergoing this treatment end in consonants.
 In weak forms, the infix is simply a nasal (n, ñ, ṇ, ṅ), while in strong forms this expands to -ná- and bears the accent.

 Accent and gradation

 During conjugation, the accent might fall either on the root vowel or on the ending.
 Among thematic verbs, some roots always get the accent, accompanied by a strengthening of the grade to guṇa or vṛddhi, while in others it always falls on the ending.
 In non-thematic cases, the position of the accent varies.

 The general rule for variable-accent verbs is that in the indicative the stem has the accent and the guṇa grade in the three persons of the singular active, and that in the dual and plural of the active and the whole of the middle, the accent falls on the ending and the stem is in its weak form.